soystargaze/Vitamin/README.md

 - **Auto Tool:** Automatically switches to the best tool when breaking blocks or attacking entities.
 - **Carry On:** Use `Shift + Right-Click (empty hand)` to carry entities and chests.
-- **Custom Recipes:** Adds new crafting recipes for items that are not normally craftable.
 - **Elevator:** Create a teleporting elevator for vertical movement.
 - **Elytra Armor:** Elytra provides protection similar to Netherite chestplates (configurable).
 - **Enchants Back:** Recover enchantments when disenchanting using empty books in your inventory (configurable).